GuiEspim18/stove/README.md

 # About project

-This project is about a strove that have 4 burners with a colorful border.
-This burners have controls and the controls have the same color as the burner border.
-This stove have an oven too that have an control to turn it on or off and have a light button to turn the light inside oven on or off.
+This project is about a strove that has 4 burners with a colorful border.
+This burners has controls and the controls has the same color as the burner border.
+This stove has an oven too that has an control to turn it on or off and has a light button to turn the light inside oven on or off.
 I had some doubts about the psr-4 folder organization but I searched on internet and based in I searched I organized the project.

 # Final considerations